dmshreyas28/flashcard-app-kotlin/README.md

 - Light and Dark theme support
 - Color-coded subjects for better organization

+🤖 **AI-Powered Flashcard Generation** ⭐ NEW!
+- Upload notes (PDF, text files, or images)
+- AI automatically generates flashcards from your notes
+- Get AI-generated summaries for quick review
+- OCR text extraction from images
+- Powered by Google Gemini AI

 🎴 **Flashcard Management**
 - Create subjects with custom colors
 - **Edit and delete subjects**